docker-library/docs/docker/content.md

 # What is Docker in Docker?

-Although running Docker inside Docker is generally not recommended, there are some legitimate use cases, such as developing Docker itself.
+Although running Docker inside Docker is generally not recommended, there are some legitimate use cases, such as development of Docker itself.

-_Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows._
+*Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.*

 > [wikipedia.org/wiki/Docker_(software)](https://en.wikipedia.org/wiki/Docker_%28software%29)